sabrinahirani/reinforcement-learning-w-gym/README.md

 ```

-**Further Enhancements: Twin Deep Deterministic Policy Gradient (TD3)**
+**Further Enhancements To Implementation: Twin Deep Deterministic Policy Gradient (TD3)**

 DDPG can suffer from overestimation bias in the critic network (similar to issues seen in DQN).
-TD3 addresses this issue by using two seperate critic networks and updating the polist using the minimum value between the critics, reducing the risk of overestimation (similar to Double DQN).
-Furthermore, TD3 introduces policy smoothing where small noise is added to target actions to prevent the critic from becoming overaly optimistic about specific actions.
+TD3 addresses this issue by using two separate critic networks and updating the policy using the minimum value from both critics, reducing the risk of overestimation (similar approach to Double DQN).
+Furthermore, TD3 introduces policy smoothing where small noise is added to target actions to prevent the critic from becoming overly optimistic about specific actions.
 Additionally, TD3 introduces delayed policy updates where the `Actor` is updated less frequently than the `Critic`, allowing the action-value estimates to stabilize before updating the policy.

 The full implementation of the algorithm is in `05.
 DDPG.ipynb`.